VinoSarran/Pewlett-Hackard-Analysis/README.md

        <br>
  ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/90kretiring.PNG?raw=true)
         <br>
 - Further inspection shows a need to clean data further.
-Some of the employees above have already retired or left the company.
-Restricting the table to only those still employed shows that more than 72,000 employees could be retiring of the 300,000 in the employee table:
+Some of the employees have had numerous titles.
+Restricting the table to only show current titles will remove duplicates and shows that more than 72,000 employees could be retiring of the 300,000 in the employee table:
   ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/70Kstillworking.PNG?raw=true)
          <br>
 - Unfortunately, when broken out by Title, we see that over 50,000 of those 72,000 retiring hold Senior Engineering or Senior Staff roles.
 Roles difficult to recruite and hire for: